kapusta/pzgps/README.md

 * Have [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/) installed.
 * Have [Connected your Adafruit GPS Breakout](https://learn.adafruit.com/adafruit-ultimate-gps-on-the-raspberry-pi/using-uart-instead-of-usb)

 ## Installing NodeJS
-The version of NodeJS you get via `apt-get install nodejs` results in an out of date version without some important security patches.
+The version of NodeJS you get via `apt-get install nodejs` is out of date (so you'd be missing some important security patches).

 If you want to compile node from scratch on your [#pizero](https://www.raspberrypi.org/products/pi-zero/) and wait all night for it to complete, then [check out this guide](https://www.youtube.com/watch?v=J6g53Hm0rq4).